AmethystCash/AutoSort/README.md

 # AutoSort

-### The problem

 As students, we noticed a growing problem in our university cafeteria.
 People would often have trouble with recycling and picking the right bin to throw their trash into.
 Nowadays those bins aren't available to us, we have to leave all of the trash in one general bin which then gets sorted by other workers.

-## The solution

-AutoSort!
+That's what motivated us to create AutoSort.
 A bin that can automate the process of sorting rubbish for you.
-It does so by utilizing machine vision and a garbage classification model from HuggingFace.
+It does so by utilizing machine vision and a garbage classification machine learning model.

 ## The setup

-We're using a RaspberryPi 4 to run our scripts.
+We're using a RaspberryPi 4 B to run our scripts.
 That part is located in our 3d-printed bin.
 You can see our initial design down below.

 ![bin sketch](./readme-images/bin-sketch.jpg)